gravitational/teleport/rfd/0080-tls-ping.md

 ## Why

 Idle connections are closed after a pre-defined period when deployed with load balancers.
-In some of those services (such as AWS ELB and GlobalAccelerator), having the TCP Keep-Alive configured is not enough to prevent the connections from being closed due to inactivity.
+In some of those services (such as [AWS ELB](https://docs.aws.amazon.com/global-accelerator/latest/dg/introduction-how-it-works.html#about-idle-timeout) and [GlobalAccelerator](https://docs.aws.amazon.com/global-accelerator/latest/dg/introduction-how-it-works.html#about-idle-timeout)), having the TCP Keep-Alive configured is not enough to prevent the connections from being closed due to inactivity.

+Dropping the connections can directly impact user experience when they perform long-running commands such as database queries.

-The connections are not dropped in those environments for protocols that already implement a mechanism like this (like http2).
+**NOTE:** The connections are not dropped in those environments for protocols that already implement a mechanism like this (like [http2](https://httpwg.org/specs/rfc7540.html#PING)).
 However, not all protocols supported by Teleport provide such features.

 ## Details